shawnbot/next-pages/README.md

 }
 ```

+Nodes have some useful methods, including:

+* `getPath()` returns an array of nodes representing the "path" from the root node to this one, and is useful for building breadcrumb navigation
+* `hasChildren()` is a couple of characters shorter than `children.length > 0`
+* `isRoot()` should be self-explanatory

+## Pages list
+The `pages` export is an array of [page objects](#page-objects) sorted alphabetically by their `path` in .

 ## Page tree
-The `root` export is the top-most [tree-model] node that _should_ represent the `/` URL of your app.
+The `root` export is the top-most [page object](#page-objects), and likely represents the `/` URL of your app.
 You can access the `children` Array of this object to get the list of top-level pages, or you can walk the tree with the following methods:

 * `root.first(func)` returns the first node for which `func(node)` returns `true`.
 For instance, to get the current page inside a component decorated with [withRouter]: